What Are User Personas In UX & Why Are They So Important In App Development?

-Another advantage of a decoupled CMS is the infrastructure flexibility of using tools like content delivery networks (CDNs), proxies, and web application firewalls (WAFs) for better and secure content delivery.
+Another advantage of a decoupled CMS is the infrastructure flexibility of using tools like content delivery networks (CDNs), proxies, and web application firewalls (WAFs) for better and more secure content delivery.
 While doing so, a decoupled CMS also combines the benefits of both legacy and headless CMSs.
 Thanks to the APIs, you can easily integrate a decoupled CMS with newer technologies, thereby making the architecture future-proof.

 Despite the easy use of templates and enhanced security, there are a few drawbacks to using a decoupled CMS.

 When using the CMS for a custom or more complex use, you will have to build the front-end system.
 The pre-built templates might become limiting over time.
 That means the presentation layer has to be developed from scratch and then connected to the decoupled CMS.
 This initial complexity also demands more resources.
 Obviously, there will be a higher upfront cost when building out a new front end each time.

 As a result, small companies or start-ups with limited technical support and financial resources — and those who are not ready for an omnichannel marketing approach — might not yet need a decoupled CMS.

 Compared to a decoupled system, a headless CMS offers greater flexibility, agility, and performance.
 Since it delivers content through an API, a headless CMS can provide your content to any device: an iOS or Android app, a kiosk, or a virtual reality (VR) headset.